sylvinho81/nyc_yellow_taxi_trips/README.md

 ## Unit and Integration tests.

 I didn't consider for this kind of challenge to expend time on implementing unit and integration tests.
-From the conversations and questions I have asked to Tinybird engineers my assumption is that you want to see what are my approaches, how I think, etc instead of expending time on implementation details.
+From the conversations and questions I have asked to the client my assumption is that you want to see what are my approaches, how I think, etc instead of expending time on implementation details.

 ## Final Thoughts